ArjunDivecha/BloombergGPT/README.md

 After it finishes:
 - Edit `.env` if you need to change the default API key or Bloomberg host/port.
-- Confirm the shortcuts “Start Bloomberg Broker” and “Stop Bloomberg Broker” were added to your desktop.
+- Confirm the shortcuts ï¿½Start Bloomberg Brokerï¿½ and ï¿½Stop Bloomberg Brokerï¿½ were added to your desktop.

 ---